Analytical solutions from integral transforms for transient fluid flow in naturally fractured porous media with and without boundary flux: Introduction

+Warren and Root model has been widely used in well and pumping tests analy\-sis~(\cite{bourdet1989use,kruseman1994analysis,gringarten2008straight,ahmed2011advanced}).
+Nevertheless, the NN-BCs case deserves a special attention, due to the lack of studies in this regard, in such a way that it is important to provide type curves that include the effects of influx recharge at the outer boundary.
+Indeed, it has been observed that a single-porosity reservoir with influx recharge has a characteristic behavior similar to that of a double-porosity reservoir without influx recharge~(\cite{doublet1995decline,del2014pressure}).
+By extension, it could be expected that a double-porosity reservoir with influx recharge has a behavior similar to that given by a triple-porosity reservoir without influx recharge.
+This observation is attended in this work in order to elucidate whether the drawdown pressures of models with recharge and without it can be considered equivalent.

+The contribution of this work is threefold: \begin{enumerate} \item Obtain analytical solutions for the aforementioned study cases. \item Present characteristic behaviors of the drawdown pressure and flux for the study cases. \item Show the similarities and differences between a model with influx recharge and without it, but this latter case with an additional porosity. \end{enumerate}

-This work is divided as follows: in sections~\ref{Section_Mathematical_model} and \ref{Section_boundary conditions}, the mathematical model and the boundary conditions are presented, respectively.
-In section~\ref{Section_Hankel-Laplace_Sol}, the exact solutions by means of the inverse JLHT are given.
-In the subsequent section, the convergence of solutions is discussed.
-Therein, we also discuss the asymptotic behavior over a long time of the solution with NN-BC.
-Finally, in section~\ref{Section_conclusions}, some general conclusions are drawn.
+This work is organized as follows: In Sections~\ref{Section_Mathematical_model} and \ref{Section_boundary conditions}, the flow model and the boundary conditions are presented, respectively.
+In Section~\ref{Section_Hankel-Laplace_Sol}, the procedure to find the exact solutions is given.
+Subsequently, in Section~\ref{Section_discussion}, a numerical validation using the Stehfest method is carried out, the convergence of the Cinelli solutions to the exact result is analyzed, and a discussion about the stationary solutions is also presented.
+In Section~\ref{Section_characteristic_behavior_of_solutions}, the characteristic curves of the fluid flow model are exposed, and a comparison is done between models with influx recharge and without it.
+Finally, in Section~\ref{Section_conclusions}, some general conclusions are drawn.